oracle-livelabs/security/oracle-universal-authenticator/introduction/introduction.md

 ## About this Workshop

- OOracle Universal Authenticator is a unified authentication solution that provides device authentication and cross-platform single-sign on (SSO) to web-based and desktop applications.
+Oracle Universal Authenticator is a unified authentication solution that provides device authentication and cross-platform single-sign on (SSO) to web-based and desktop applications.

 Users login to their devices using either password-less login, or with their Oracle Access Management (OAM) credentials.
 Users can then access protected applications without the need to enter their single-sign on credentials again.